Thursday, September 13, 2018

 November snowshoeing on the Elbow Lake Trail

-18. Plan a weekend getaway in the mountains
+15. Plan a Pre-Christmas Getaway in the Mountains

 We often plan a weekend trip away as a family in late November or early to mid December.
 We seek out a good spot for our annual Christmas card photo and we enjoy time playing in the snow together.